Did Commodore, more than Apple, contribute to the birth of the personal computer?

-All of this doesn’t change the fact that Steve Wozniak was a great engineer while Steve Jobs was an amazing innovator, a marketing genius and a brilliant product designer.
-There’s a reason if Apple is now one of the top companies in the world while Commodore is dead.
+All of this doesn’t change the fact that Steve Wozniak was a great engineer, while Steve Jobs was a fantastic innovator, a marketing genius, and a brilliant product designer.
+There’s a reason why Apple is now one of the top companies in the world while Commodore is dead.
 But this doesn’t mean we have to change history and forget the people who made it.

 Commodore played an important role in the way computers have evolved.
 Next time you switch on your PC or your Mac, think about Chuck Peddle, the 6502 chip, the PET, and the C64.